affinitybridge/protest/README.txt

     Users with role "administer protest" permission will see the administration page.

-  - browse without warning
+  - bypass protest blackout

-    Users with role "browse without warnings" permission will navigate your site without watching the splash page for the protest.
+    Users with role "bypass protest blackout" permission will navigate your site without watching the splash page for the protest.